Youth FAQ

 Are you running any workshops for young people?

 There are no plans for workshops at the moment but there are lots of resources and ideas available on our website that will help you plan an activity for Holocaust Memorial Day.
-Please explore our online resources, which includes activity ideas, local activity case studies and personal life stories of individuals affected by the Holocaust and genocide.
+Please explore our online resources, which include activity ideas, local activity case studies and personal life stories of individuals affected by the Holocaust and genocide.
 Please email [email protected] if you have any questions about getting involved.

 I’m 13 years old, can I get involved?

 Absolutely, Holocaust Memorial Day is for everyone.
 Have a look at our online resources to explore ways that you can mark HMD.
 You might want to think about who you could work with to put on an event – your youth club, a community group, a faith group.
-There are also activities you can do organise in your own home, with family or friends, such as learning a song or a recipe.
+There are also activities you can organise in your own home, with family or friends, such as learning a song or cooking a recipe.
 Please do not hesitate to contact us on [email protected] if you would like more advice.

 I don’t have a social media account, how do I get involved?